KianBahasadri/bahasadri.com/docs/features/file-hosting/FEATURES.md

 ## User Capabilities

 -   Upload files of any type (images, documents, videos, etc.)
+-   Host files from external URLs by providing a link
 -   Share files instantly via public links
 -   Generate QR codes for download links
 -   Download QR codes as images for sharing